-Staff finds that this criterion is met since the proposed expansion of the existing commercial use is consistent with the Comprehensive Plan's Expected Future Land Use Map designation, "Generally Commercial/Business" and the Commercial zoning that implements the adopted Comprehensive Plan.
+The proposed use is consistent with the Comprehensive Plan's Generally Commercial/Business Future Land Use Map designation and the Commercial zoning that implements the Comprehensive Plan.

 Special Uses.
 The proposal is substantially consistent with the specific approval criteria of Section 16.16.060.